baskvava/portfolio/README.md

 - Welcome to fork this project to customize as your own if you like.

-- Welcome to creat PR for this portfolio to improve it.
+- Welcome to create PR for this portfolio to improve it.

-- Welcome to provide any suggestions to improvie this project.
+- Welcome to provide any suggestions to improve this project.

 ## Getting Started